johannes-fog/skills-github-pages/index.md

+# Welcome to my skills blog
+## Just learning a bit about pages in Git
+### Fun reading
 ---
-title: Welcome to my blog
+title: Learning pages from skills
+author: Johannes
+date: 06/11/2024
 ---